 “I think the biggest change is that people are going to receive financial help before they even know it,” says WIRED Money 2017 speaker and CEO of online investment management company Nutmeg Nick Hungerford.

 “It’s a combination of big data and artificial intelligence.
-We’re going to be able to be more intelligent about people’s spending habits, their health, their lifestyles.
+We’re going to be able to be more intelligent about people’s spending habits, their health, there lifestyles.
 [We’re] going to get more effective at predicting what they’re going to need for different scenarios of spending and saving.

-AI predicts when people are likely to get married, when you are likely to have a baby, etc. So in five years, we should be really good at giving people financial advice before they even realise they need it,” says Hungerford.
+AI predicts when people are likely to get married, when you are likely to have a baby, etc. So in five years, we should be really good at giving people financial advice before they even realize they need it,” says Hungerford.

 AI is also being experimented with traditional financial institutions.

 “AI driven workflows will be the only way for traditional banks to leapfrog the competition from new, nimble breed of banks built around innovative technology such as Blockchain and business models such as peer-to-peer payments,” says Ramesh Mahalingam, CEO and Founder at Vizru.